 \section{Education}

-\subsection{Bachelor of Science in Computer Science | University Name | 2024}
+\subsection{Bachelor of Science in Computer Engineering | 2021-2025}

 \begin{itemize}[leftmargin=*]

-\item \textbf{Relevant Coursework:} Machine Learning, Data Structures, Algorithms, Statistics
+\item \textbf{Relevant Coursework:} Machine Learning, Data Structures, Algorithms,

 \end{itemize}

-% Certifications
+% Optional: Certifications

 \section{Certifications}